 7. NO SUPPLANTING OF TRANSIT SERVICE

-7.1 The Parties agree that the City’s purchase of service hours under this Agreement shall not supplant other service on routes partially or completely operating within the City that the County would otherwise provide in accordance with the adopted Metro Transit Service Guidelines.
+7.1 The Parties agree that City-funded transit service shall not supplant other service on routes partially or completely operating within the City that the County would otherwise provide in accordance with Metro Transit's Service Guidelines.

-7.2 All services operating under this Agreement will be included in Metro Transit’s annual Service Guidelines evaluation as part of their route service level and performance assessments.
+7.2 City-funded transit service will be included in Metro Transit’s annual Service Guidelines evaluation as part of its route service level and performance assessments.
 The entirety of any route in which the City purchases service hours will be evaluated, without separate evaluation of “Seattle hours” or “King County hours.”

 Metro Transit’s service investments, reductions, reinvestments and restructures of bus routes will be based on Metro Transit’s annual Service Guidelines Report and the Service Guidelines in effect in each year the system is evaluated.
-Metro Transit will be guided by this report and its priorities, which apply systemwide.
+Metro Transit will be guided by this Report and its priorities, which apply systemwide.
 The City acknowledges that Metro Transit has the sole authority to interpret the Service Guidelines and make changes to the transit network based on implementation of the Service Guidelines.

-7.4 At the initiation of any City service investment and through at least the next evaluation period, Metro Transit will continue its current number of bus trips, not including service funded by others, in any route and period in which the City purchases additional service hours.
-Should a subsequent Service Guidelines based evaluation identify any of these routes as an investment or reduction priority, Metro Transit may increase or reduce service levels in a route(s) based on that evaluation and consistent with its Service Guidelines.
-The City may reduce or increase its purchase of additional service in a route(s) at any time, consistent with the service change notification provided under Section 2.7 of this Agreement.
-The County acknowledges that the City has the sole authority to interpret the Seattle Transit Master Plan and to make changes in its investments based on implementation of the Transit Master Plan.
+7.4 At the initiation of any City-funded transit service and through at least the next evaluation period, Metro Transit will continue its current number of bus trips, not including service funded by others, on any route and in any period for which the City has purchased service hours, except as provided in Section 7.5.
+If, in accordance with Section 7.3, a Service Guidelines based evaluation identifies any of these such routes as an investment or reduction priority, Metro Transit may increase or reduce service hours on a route(s) based on that evaluation and shall notify the City of its determination.
+Based on that determination or implementation of its Transit Master Plan, the City may reduce or increase its purchase of additional service in a route(s) at any time, consistent with the service change notification provided under Section 2.7 of this Agreement.
+The County acknowledges that the City has the sole authority to interpret the City's Transit Master Plan and to make changes in the allocation of its City-funded transit service based on implementation of its Transit Master Plan.

-Before any service restructure projects are undertaken, Metro Transit will identify baseline service investments made by Metro Transit and the City prior to the implementation of the restructure.
-The resulting service investments will be established by mutual agreement, with Metro Transit’s net investment remaining the same, except as provided for in Section 7.4.
-If a future Metro Transit budget establishes the need for system reductions, restructures may result in Metro Transit’s net investment being reduced from the baseline.
+Before any service restructure, as defined in the Service Guidelines, is implemented on routes on which the City has purchased service hours, Metro Transit will identify as a baseline the Seattle hours and King County hours invested in said routes prior to the implementation of the restructure.
+Except as provided in Section 7.4, after such a restructure, Metro Transit's net investment of King County hours will remain the same as identified in the baseline.
+Provided however, if a future Metro Transit budget establishes the need for system reductions, restructures may result in Metro Transit’s net investment being reduced from the baseline.

-When growth in current revenues or new revenue sources enable the Metro Transit system to grow, the City would be credited for service investments consistent with Metro’s top three investment priorities (1. crowding, 2. reliability, 3. corridor service levels) in the following manner:
+If during the duration of this Agreement, growth in current revenues or new revenue sources enable the Metro Transit system to grow, the City will be credited for service investments consistent with Metro’s top three investment priorities (1. crowding, 2. reliability, 3. corridor service levels) in the following manner:

 Based on annual Service Guidelines evaluations, current service hours investment needs for priorities 1 to 3 will be calculated and Metro Transit will identify the percentage of total system service hours need that applies to routes with 80% of their stops within the city of Seattle (“Seattle routes”).